Indian equity market showing 'unbreakable nature' amid COVID-19 second wave: Julius Baer | Business

 Indian equity market showing 'unbreakable nature' amid COVID-19 second wave: Julius Baer

-The Indian equity market is showing an unbreakbale nature amid the second COVID-19 wave and the benchmark Sensex might well hit 58,500-level by March next year, according to global wealth management major Julius Baer.Emphasising that India is a very strong market, Julius Baer MD and Head Research Mark Matthews also said companies earnings would ultimately drive share prices.Notwithstanding the second COVID-19 wave that has also impacted economic activities, domestic equity market has been surging in recent months, with key indices -- Sensex and Nifty -- touching fresh lifetime highs.Currently, the 30-share BSE Sensex is trading above the 52,500-level.
+The Indian equity market is showing an unbreakbale nature amid the second COVID-19 wave and the benchmark Sensex might well hit the 58,500 level by March next year, according to global wealth management major Julius Baer.Emphasising that India is a very strong market, Julius Baer MD and Head Research Mark Matthews also said companies earnings would ultimately drive share prices.Notwithstanding the second COVID-19 wave that has also impacted economic activities, domestic equity market has been surging in recent months, with key indices -- Sensex and Nifty -- touching fresh lifetime highs.Currently, the 30-share BSE Sensex is trading above the 52,700-level.

 - Country: